Qualcomm: Early history

-Qualcomm merged with Omninet in 1988 and raised $3.5 million in funding in order to produce the Omnitracs satellite communications system for trucking companies.
+Qualcomm merged with Omninet in 1988 and raised $3.5 million in funding to produce the Omnitracs satellite communications system for trucking companies.
 Qualcomm grew from eight employees in 1986 to 620 employees in 1991, due to demand for Omnitracs.
 By 1989, Qualcomm had $32 million in revenue, 50 percent of which was from an Omnitracs contract with Schneider National.
 Omnitracs profits helped fund Qualcomm's research and development into code-division multiple access (CDMA) technologies for cell phone networks.

 1990–2015

 Qualcomm was operating at a loss in the 1990s due to its investment in CDMA research.
-To obtain funding, the company filed an initial public offering in September 1991 raising $68 million.
+To obtain funding, the company filed an initial public offering in September 1991, raising $68 million.
 An additional $486 million was raised in 1995 through the sale of 11.5 million more shares.
 The second funding round was done to raise money for the mass manufacturing of CDMA-based phones, base-stations, and equipment, after most US-based cellular networks announced they would adopt the CDMA standard.
 The company had $383 million in annual revenue in 1995 and $814 million by 1996.

 In 1998, Qualcomm was restructured, leading to a 700-employee layoff.
 Its base station and cell-phone manufacturing businesses were spun-off in order to focus on its higher-margin patents and chipset businesses.
 Since the base station division was losing $400M a year (having never sold another base station after making its 10th sale), profits skyrocketed in the following year, and Qualcomm was the fastest growing stock on the market with a 2,621 percent growth over one year.
 By 2000, Qualcomm had grown to 6,300 employees, $3.2 billion in revenues, and $670 million in profit.
 39 percent of its sales were from CDMA technology, followed by licensing (22%), wireless (22%), and other products (17%).
-Around this time, Qualcomm established offices in Europe, Asia Pacific, and Latin America.
+Around this time, Qualcomm established offices in Europe, Asia Pacific, and in the Americas.
 By 2001, 65 percent of Qualcomm's revenues originated from outside the United States with 35 percent coming from South Korea.

 In 2005, Paul E. Jacobs, son of Qualcomm founder Irwin Jacobs, was appointed as Qualcomm's new CEO.
 Whereas Irwin Jacobs focused on CDMA patents, Paul Jacobs refocused much of Qualcomm's new research and development on projects related to the Internet of things.
-In the same year they have acquired Flarion Technologies, a developer of wireless broadband Orthogonal Frequency Division Multiplex Access (OFDMA) technology.
+In the same year they acquired Flarion Technologies, a developer of wireless broadband Orthogonal Frequency Division Multiplex Access (OFDMA) technology.

 Qualcomm announced Steven Mollenkopf would succeed Paul Jacobs as CEO in December 2013.
 Mollenkopf said he would expand Qualcomm's focus to wireless technology for cars, wearable devices, and other new markets.